lelido/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Rock Paper Scissors game made to practice JavaScript.
-The game is played entirely in the console.
+Play Rock Paper Scissors against the computer until one of you gets 5 points.